 Dr. Catalano received his ScD in biostatistics from Harvard School of Public Health in 1991.
-He then completed a two-year postdoctoral fellowship there and at DFCI, joined the faculty in 1993, and became associate chair of the department in 2001 and senior lecturer in 2005.
-His collaborative work is primarily in cancer clinical trials with the Eastern Cooperative Oncology Group, in outcomes and quality-of-care research with the CanCORS Consortium and in investigating the health effects of air pollution.
-His methodological research is in multiple outcomes modeling and quantitative risk assessment.
+He then completed a two-year postdoctoral fellowship there and at DFCI, joined the faculty in 1993, and became Associate Chair of the department in 2001 and Senior Lecturer in 2005.
+In 2007 he became Director of the Biostatistics Core Facility of the DF/HCC.
+His collaborative work is primarily in radiation oncology, radiology, outcomes research and cancer biology with investigators at the DF/HCC, cancer clinical trials and translational studies in gastrointestinal malignancies with the Eastern Cooperative Oncology Group and quality-of-care research in lung and colorectal cancer with the CanCORS Consortium.
+His methodological research is in the areas of multiple outcomes modeling and methods for hierarchical clustered data.

-One important application of such methods is the determination of overall risk from an exposure to an agent (drug, chemical, etc.) when the outcomes are naturally multivariate.
+One important application of such methods is the determination of overall risk from an exposure to an agent (pharmaceutical, environmental contaminant, etc.) when the outcomes are naturally multivariate.
 Although assessing probabilistic risk is usually straightforward with a single outcome, in the multivariate setting the situation is often more complex because outcomes may be observed simultaneously or in a hierarchical fashion.
 The statistical analysis must carefully account for these features of the response profile.

 My collaborative research in cancer involves statistical support for the design, monitoring, and analysis of clinical trials in gastrointestinal malignancies, design and analysis of prospective and retrospective studies in radiation oncology, radiology, outcomes research and cancer biology, collaboration on studies with quality-of-life and translational-science endpoints, and analysis of all phases of clinical trials and quality of care studies in lung cancer and colorectal cancer.